ag2816/CourseraCapstoneProject/README.md

 To do this analysis, we will use the following information:
 * the number of pets in each area in Toronto (using Forward Sortatation Areas (FSAs)) (estimated by the number of new dog/cat licenses issued per FSA)
 * the neighbourhood name of each FSA (retrieved from Wikipedia)
-* the popyulation of each each FSA from the 2016 census
+* the population of each each FSA from the 2016 census
 * the foursquare api to retrieve the current number of pet stores/services per FSA

 Using the above information, we will
 * cluster neighborhoods to find areas with a relatively high number of pet licenses and low number of stores -- therefore possible candidates for a new pet store
 * compare pet licenses from 2013 to 2017 to get an idea of which FSAs are showing a growth in pets -- and which are therefore also possible candidates for a new pet store
-* look at the proportion of pets/population in each FSA

 <h2>2.
 Data Sources</h2>

-Data used in this project
+<h3>Data used in this project</h3>
 ---------------------------------

 Population by FSA from Census 2016: https://www12.statcan.gc.ca/census-recensement/2016/dp-pd/hlt-fst/pd-pl/comprehensive.cfm
  * this information will be used to calculate the proportion of pet ownership per FSA
  * this data set has 3 columns of interest: FSA / Province / Population, 2016